Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

 Born and raised in Dixon, California, Jon Pardi fell in love with country music when he was a kid, aided by the presence of his grandmother's karaoke machine.
 He was drawn to hardcore singers from George Jones to George Strait, and he took a shine to singing, performing Garth Brooks' "Friends in Low Places" at his dad's birthday party when he was merely seven.
 Pardi picked up a guitar shortly afterward, attempting his first songs when he was 12 and joining a band when he was 14.

 After graduating from high school, he formed a duo with his friend Chase McGrew.
 The pair played around their hometown, then headed to Chico, where they attended Butte Junior College while playing in a band called Northern Comfort.
-Pardi split from McGrew in 2008, heading to Nashville to attempt to break into the country music business.
+Pardi split from McGrew in 2008, moving to Nashville to attempt to break into the country music business.
 While working as a lifeguard, he hawked his songs, landing a publishing deal 18 months after his arrival.
 Pardi began placing songs and attracting attention as a performer.

 Capitol Records Nashville signed Pardi, sending him into the studio with producer Bart Butler.
-"Missin' You Crazy," his first single, appeared in the spring of 2012, but it was the 2013 single "Up All Night" that gave him his first country Top Ten.
+"Missin' You Crazy," his first single, appeared in the spring of 2012, but it was the 2013 track "Up All Night" that gave him his first country Top Ten.
 Write You a Song, his full-length debut, appeared in early 2014.
 It peaked at 14 on Billboard's Top 200 and three on their country albums charts.